GSA/ficam-playbooks/_playbooks/playbook-pam.md

 ## Executive Order 12968, as amended

-Executive Order 13467 - Reforming Processes Related to Suitability for Government Employment, Fitness for Contractor Employees, and Eligibility for Access to Classified National Security Information,^63 the 2008 amendment of Executive Order 12968 _–_ Access to Classified Information,^64 aligns the Federal Government’s personnel security clearance processes into a unified structure.
+Executive Order 13467 - Reforming Processes Related to Suitability for Government Employment, Fitness for Contractor Employees, and Eligibility for Access to Classified National Security Information, E.O.
+13467, Executive Order 13467 – Reforming Processes Related to Suitability for Government Employment, Fitness for Contractor Employees, and Eligibility for Access to Classified National Security Information, June 2008.
+[E.O.
+13467] the 2008 amendment of Executive Order 12968 _–_ Access to Classified Information,^64 aligns the Federal Government’s personnel security clearance processes into a unified structure.
 This structure supports efforts to maintain relevant information housed by an agency in a manner that can be shared rapidly across the executive branch.
 E.O.
 13467 empowers the Director of National Intelligence (DNI) to administer the clearance process across the executive branch, including the creation of government-wide policies on the security clearance, investigation, and adjudication processes.

-(^62) E.O.
-13587
-(^63) E.O.
-13467, Executive Order 13467 – Reforming Processes Related to Suitability for Government Employment, Fitness for Contractor
-Employees, and Eligibility for Access to Classified National Security Information, June 2008.
-[E.O.
-13467] (^64) E.O.
-12968, Executive Order 12968 – Access to Classified Information, August 1995.
-[E.O.
-12968]

-ICAM Privileged User Instruction and Implementation Guidance Draft

 Additionally, E.O.
-13467 authorizes the continuous evaluation of federal employees and contractors holding security clearances using automated procedures executed by a government- wide computer system thus strengthening the reciprocity of security clearances, allowing cleared personnel from one federal agency to operate more easily within another federal agency.
+13467 authorizes the continuous evaluation of federal employees and contractors holding security clearances using automated procedures executed by a government-wide computer system thus strengthening the reciprocity of security clearances, allowing cleared personnel from one federal agency to operate more easily within another federal agency.
 This facilitates cooperation and resource-sharing among federal agencies involved in matters of national security, but expands the scope of insider threat at one agency to all agencies.
 Although automated continuous evaluation can assist in mitigating government-wide exposure to the threat posed by a single insider, E.O.
-13467 reinforces the need for coherent and effective government- wide policy on privileged user access.
+13467 reinforces the need for coherent and effective government-wide policy on privileged user access.

 ## Executive Order 10450, as amended